Kernes Bloc — Successful Kharkiv: Post-election

 From the first days of 2022 Russian invasion of Ukraine, the Kernes Bloc – Successful Kharkiv took a pro-Ukrainian position.
 Despite the position of the political party, collaborationism was widespread among its members.
 Thus, the mayor of Balakliia, Ivan Stolbovy, agreed to cooperate with the Russian Armed Forces.
 Representatives of local councils from the Kernes Bloc began cooperation with the Russian administration.

 On December 1, 2022, deputies from the party "for technical reasons" (they could not find electricity and connect to the Internet) did not appear at the session of the Kharkiv Oblast Council, which was supposed to be held online and during which it was planned to consider the issue of renaming the Kharkiv Academic Drama Theater named after Alexander Pushkin, awarding the title of honorary citizen of the Kharkiv Oblast (among the candidates is also the deputy from Successful Kharkiv Oleg Karatumanov, a former People's Deputy of Ukraine of the Party of Regions) and taking into account the balance of defensive fortifications in the Kharkiv Oblast.
 Deputies from the Restoration of Ukraine faction (formerly Opposition Platform — For Life) also did not appear at the session.

 Posters of Ihor Terekhov and Successful Kharkiv in 2025.
 The text reads: "Proud to be a Kharkiv Resident!"
 They were installed throughout the city, for which they were criticized.

 In 2023, the eldest son of the late Hennadiy Kernes, Kyrylo Kernes, sharply criticized the political force Successful Kharkiv, accusing his former party members of usurping power in the city.
 This happened a year after Kyrylo Kernes was officially expelled from the Kernes Bloc — Successful Kharkiv faction in the Kharkiv Oblast Council.
 At the same time, he announced his intention to run for mayor of Kharkiv in the next local elections to continue his father's policies.

 In April 2025, former Vice Mayor of Kharkiv Andriy Rudenko, who had been cooperating with the Batkivshchyna party since at least the winter of 2025, left the party and the Kernes Bloc — Successful Kharkiv faction.
 Three months later, Rudenko was taken into custody in a case of embezzlement of money for the construction of fortifications during the Battle of Kharkiv.

+In November 2025, the National Agency on Corruption Prevention began an investigation into the legality of placing advertisements on behalf of Ihor Terekhov on banners in Kharkiv with party branding.

+In April 2026, reports emerged in several media outlets alleging that the Kernes Bloc — Successful Kharkiv had accumulated substantial unpaid debts for billboard advertising.
+While party spokesperson Madina Hololobova issued a formal denial refuting these claims, the allegations surfaced amidst a wave of corruption scandals and intensifying criticism of the party and its leader, Ihor Terekhov.
+Critics and political analysts have increasingly linked the party’s financial controversies to the broader fiscal challenges facing Kharkiv, specifically citing the city's significant debt levels.
+This financial strain is often attributed to the administration's "left-wing" social agenda, with particular scrutiny directed at the subsidized management of public transportation and communal services.